QuarTheDev/SpotX-GUI-Linux/README.md

 ### DISCLAIMER

 - Ad blocking is the main concern of this repo.
-Any other feature provided by SpotX-Linux or consequence of using those features will be the sole responsibility of the user, not BlockTheSpot/SpotX/SpotX-CLI/SpotX-Linux.
+Any other feature provided by SpotX-Linux, SpotX-GUI-Linux, or consequence of using those features will be the sole responsibility of the end user, not BlockTheSpot, SpotX, SpotX-CLI, SpotX-Linux, or SpotX-GUI-Linux.

 ### Credits

 - Thanks to [amd64fox](https://github.com/amd64fox/spotx) for work on SpotX.
 - Thanks to [jetfire](https://github.com/jetfir3) for work on SpotX.
-- Thanks to [SpotX - amd64fox](https://github.com/amd64fox/spotx) for work on SpotX.
+- Thanks to [placeholder](https://github.com/amd64fox/spotx) for work on SpotX.